 Where do you want to die?

-This is not a popular question.
-In a conversation that matters with people who matter in your life, it’s tough to ask, maybe tougher to answer.
+In our youth-obsessed, media-mad, win-the-lottery culture, this is not a popular question.
+In a conversation that matters with the people who matter in your life, it’s tough to ask.
+And maybe, it’s tougher to answer.

-Please, not a hospital.
-Even more, not in a sterile room in intensive care, with machines humming and tubes running in and out and of my body.
+Please, I don’t want to die a hospital.
+Even more, not in a sterile room in intensive care, with machines humming and tubes snaking in and out of my body.

 Please, not in a nursing home.
-Not in a place where I’d have to share a room with one or two or more persons.
+Not in a place where I’d have to share a room with strangers or no one ever visits.
 Not in a place where I have to conform to their schedule and can never do anything on my own.
-Where the smells are bad and the lights are on and the noise never stops.
+Where the smells are bad even on the good days and the lights are never switched off and the noise doesn’t stop.

 But before exploring what that answer means, are there other places where you don’t want to die?
 And, if so, why?
 Here, I’m tempted to list a few more don’t-want-to-be-there examples, but it’s more important that you ponder your singularly unique response.

 Don’t fantasize with the question (and its companion questions).
 Don’t imagine you’ll win the lottery and get rich.
-Don’t imagine you’ll be the next Bill Gates with whiz-bang ideas and unlimited cash.
+Don’t imagine you’ll be the next Bill Gates or Jeff Bezos, with whiz-bang ideas and eventually a pile of ever-growing cash.
 Wealthy or poor, young or old, all can equally, honestly ponder: how do I want to live?

 If the hard question (where do you want to die) with the easy answer (home) is posed with the how do you want to live question, I believe your unique answers will help you make better decisions for every part of your life, from birth to death.

 (Hospice vigorously protects a patient’s privacy.
 I’ll take care with how I share my experiences.
 Any names used are fictitious.
-Events are combined and/or summarized.)
+Events are combined and/or summarized.)by